ibericode/mailchimp-for-wordpress/readme.txt

 **Improvements**

-- Fire action hook `mc4wp_form_updated_subscriber` whenever a form was used to update a subscriber in MailChimp.
+- Fire action hook `mc4wp_form_updated_subscriber` whenever a form was used to update a subscriber in Mailchimp.
-- Increase browser timeout for AJAX request when fetching MailChimp lists.
+- Increase browser timeout for AJAX request when fetching Mailchimp lists.

 **Additions**